-Jay Chalke was appointed Ombudsperson in May, 2015 by unanimous motion of the Legislative Assembly.
-His six-year term as Ombudsperson started July 1, 2015.
+Jay Chalke was appointed Ombudsperson in May, 2015 by unanimous motion of the Legislative Assembly and reappointed to a second six-year term starting July 1, 2021.
 In his role as the Ombudsperson, Jay has led several wide-reaching systemic investigations, including the first referral of a matter to the Ombudsperson by a legislative committee.
 That investigation resulted in the 2017 report Misfire: The 2012 Ministry of Health Employment Terminations and Related Matters, the most resource-intensive investigation in the 40-year history of the Ombudsperson’s office in BC.
 As Ombudsperson, Jay also recognized the need to share the office’s 40 years of fairness expertise and established a permanent team dedicated to preventing unfairness in public service delivery.
 Jay is currently overseeing the implementation of the first material change in the office’s mandate, the addition of the Ombudsperson’s responsibilities to investigate allegations of wrongdoing and reprisal under BC’s new whistleblowing protection law, the Public Interest Disclosure Act.

 Jay has an extensive background in executive leadership, conducting fair and independent investigations and the use of modern approaches to dispute resolution.
 From 2011 to 2015, Jay led the Justice Services Branch of the Ministry of Justice and was responsible for delivering reforms to justice services and fostering dialogue and collaboration across the justice system.